Lemar Egypt expands in West Cairo, ready to implement new project at Boulevard October

 Lemar Egypt started its work in the Egyptian real estate market seven years ago, while it will be a subsidiary from a new establishment to be found soon.

-For his part, Lemar Egypt CEO Tarek Zayed said that the new establishment is directed to implement an expansion plan including launching an integrated project of 53,000 sqm in North Coast next summer.
+For his part, Zayed said that the new establishment is directed to implement an expansion plan including launching an integrated project of 53 thousand acres in the North Coast next summer.

 He added that the project will include residential units with different areas that comply with the customers’ needs.
-It will also comprise commercial units like shops, cafes, restaurants and entertainment areas that suit all ages.
+It will also comprise commercial units like shops, cafes, restaurants and entertainment area that suites all ages.

-He referred to the company’s keenness on conducting studies to know the needs of the customer in order to implement projects that could comply with them, in addition to putting prices with feasible installments that suit the targeted customer segment, especially young people.© 2022 Daily News Egypt.
-Provided by SyndiGate Media Inc. (Syndigate.info).
+He referred to the company’s keenness on conducting studies to know the needs of the customer in order to implement projects that could comply with them, in addition to put prices with feasible installments that suites the targeted customer segment, especially young people.